andr345/frtm-vos/README.md

 `--dev` is the name of the device to train on.

-Replace <session-name> with whatever you like.
+Replace "session-name" with whatever you like.
 Subdirectories with this name will be created under your checkpoint and tensorboard paths.

 ### Target model cache